-Emory's peaceful campus is part of the energetic Atlanta metropolitan area, which is home to more than five million people and a diversity of cultural, social, entertainment, shopping and recreational options.
+Emory's beautiful campus is part of the energetic Atlanta metropolitan area, which is home to more than five million people and a diversity of cultural, social, entertainment, shopping and recreational options.

 The university is an active citizen in the community, which naturally develops connections and opportunities for Emory students, faculty and staff to explore.

 Atlanta ranks among the top 10 U.S. metro areas on a number of key higher ed indicators, according to the Metro Atlanta Chamber, including:

 - No. 7 for total undergraduate full-time enrollment